redox-os/redox/CONTRIBUTING.md

 #### Style Guidelines

 <!-- TODO improve this section -->

+**Rust:**
 Since Rust is a relatively small and new language compared to others like C, there's really only one standard.
 Just follow the official Rust standards for formatting, and maybe run `rustfmt` on your changes, until we setup the CI system to do it automatically.

+**Git:**
+- Commit messages should describe their changes in present-tense, e.g. "`Add stuff to file.ext`" instead of "`added stuff to file.ext`".
+- Try to remove duplicate commits from PRs as these clutter up history.

 #### Interactions with Other Projects